WSDOT/apache-scalp/README.md

                      list: xss, sqli, csrf, dos, dt, spam, id, ref, lfi the list of attacks should not contains spaces and comma separated
                      ex: xss,sqli,lfi,ref
-   --output    |-o:  specifying the output directory; by default, scalp will try to write
+   --ignore-ip|-i:   specify the list of IP Addresses to look exclude")
-                     in the same directory as the log file --sample    |-s:  use a random sample of the lines, the number (float in [0,100]) is
+                     the list of IP Addresses should be comma separated and not contain spaces") This option can be used in conjunction with --ignore-ip") --ignore-subnet|-n:  specify the list of Subnets to look exclude") the list of Subnets should be comma separated and not contain spaces") This option can be used in conjunction with --ignore-subnet") --output    |-o:  specifying the output directory; by default, scalp will try to write in the same directory as the log file --sample    |-s:  use a random sample of the lines, the number (float in [0,100]) is